 Legal liabilities for freight brokers and freight forwarders

 The responsibility each party takes for shipment also impacts their legal responsibility for the goods they handle.
-Freight brokers facilitate transport, so they never take possession of and therefore are never legally responsible for freight.
+Freight brokers facilitate transport.
+They never take possession of, and therefore are never legally responsible for, the actual freight.

 Once the freight forwarder takes possession of cargo, they are physically responsible for the storage, shipment, and delivery of that freight.
 They also assume legal liability for the load and its condition after receipt.
 As a result, a freight forwarder has much stricter insurance and government licensing requirements.